nirvanaah/devart-template/project_posts/2014-28-03-Perception.md

 This contrast, in my opinion, really stimulates the mind.

 Moreover, the final product would be this whole scene of perception, inside of a selfie, your selfie.
 Pixelated.
-Now, that's magic.
+That's cool.